Faculty & Staff

 - Broken or bent keys shall be handled through a routine work order request, provided that all portions of the key are available.
 If all portions of a broken key cannot be produced then it will be treated as a “lost key.”

-- All keys are to be returned to the Facilities main office during the hours listed above when an employee no longer needs the previously assigned keys, transfers to another department within the college or terminates employment with the college.
+- All keys must be returned to the Facilities Maintenance Building, located here, during our hours of operation.
+This should occur when an employee no longer needs previously assigned keys, transfers to another department within the college, or employment termination.
 A receipt for the returned key will be issued to the employee.

 - Human Resources will notify Access Control when there is a permanent separation of service by an employee.
 Access Control will contact the employee directly with an inventory of keys currently assigned to the employee that is to be returned on their last day of employment.